justinblaber/multi_pyspin/README.md

    ![alt text](https://i.imgur.com/7G2QBhH.png)

-8) Find and initialize both primary and secondary camera, then start the stream.
+8) Find and initialize both primary and secondary cameras, then start the stream.
 If successful, the gui should look like:

    ![alt text](https://i.imgur.com/hamwPeE.png)